Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/requested-work.md

 - migration cannot be assumed
 - current production use must be part of the evaluation standard

-## Possible technical lanes
+## Possible technical work areas

-If UTC discussion does reopen, several lanes could be explored:
+If UTC discussion does reopen, several work areas could be explored:

 - renewed work on spatial-composition support
 - direct review of collation and sorting limits